- Politics and Social Issues»

 - Ted Cruz's Political Views

 Curious about the political views of Texas Senator Ted Cruz?
-This hub provides an unbiased look at the rising conservative star and 2016 presidential candidate.
+This hub provides an unbiased look at the Tea Party darling and 2016 presidential candidate.

 - John Kasich's Political Views

-An unbiased look at the political views of Ohio Governor and potential 2016 GOP Presidential Candidate John Kasich.
-How does he stack up to Trump, Rubio, Bush, and the other potential nominees?
+An unbiased look at the political views of Ohio Governor John Kasich.
+Could he run against Trump in 2020?

 - Jeb Bush's Political Views